-Americans know the Equifax data breach has left them vulnerable to identity theft, but few are doing anything about it.
+Americans knew the 2017 Equifax data breach left them vulnerable to identity theft, but few did anything about it.

-Just 13 percent of consumers who said they knew about the breach have frozen their credit files, a new J.D.
-Power Pulse Survey found, even though 61 percent of consumers feel they are at “great risk” or “somewhat at risk” as a result.
+Just 13 percent of consumers who said they knew about the breach froze their credit files, a J.D.
+Power Pulse Survey found, even though 61 percent of consumers felt they are at “great risk” or “somewhat at risk” as a result.

-“I compare this a little bit to people who are living in the path of an approaching storm and they’re told to leave the area but don’t,” says J.D.
-Power’s Bob Neuhaus, who led the survey.
+“I compare this a little bit to people who are living in the path of an approaching storm and they’re told to leave the area but don’t,” J.D.
+Power’s Bob Neuhaus, who led the survey, told Bankrate in 2017.
 “I think it’s a threat that doesn’t become real until somebody experiences identity theft or somebody close to them has experienced it.”

 Inertia is not a good enough excuse.
-Freezing your credit at all three of the major credit reporting bureaus is one of the most important steps you can take to help safeguard your credit from would-be-thieves.
+Freezing your credit at all three of the major credit reporting bureaus is one of the most important steps you can take to help safeguard your credit immediately after breaches.

-“If you choose to not protect your credit reports then there’s a chance, because of any of the hundreds of data breaches that have occurred in the past five years, that a fraudster will be able to apply for and open credit accounts in your name,” says John Ulzheimer, a nationally recognized credit expert who previously worked for FICO and Equifax.
+“If you choose to not protect your credit reports then there’s a chance, because of any of the hundreds of data breaches that have occurred in the past five years, that a fraudster will be able to apply for and open credit accounts in your name,” said John Ulzheimer, a nationally recognized credit expert who previously worked for FICO and Equifax, in 2017.

 Credit freezing 101

-Now that the initial frenzy following the breach has passed, it should be a cinch to freeze your credit online in just a few steps.
-Equifax, TransUnion and Experian all allow you to enact a credit freeze online.
-It’s free to do at Equifax and $10 each at TransUnion and Experian.
+It should be a cinch to freeze your credit online in just a few steps.
+Equifax, TransUnion and Experian all allow you to enact a credit freeze online, and it’s free to do at Equifax ($10 each at TransUnion and Experian).

-Pro tip: After you have freezes set up, if you know you’ll be applying for a new credit card, a loan or something else where your credit will be checked, ask the source which bureau they use and set up a temporary credit thaw there.
+If you know you’ll be applying for a new credit card, loan or something else where your credit will be checked, ask the source which bureau they use and set up a temporary credit thaw there.

 “There are many personal reasons why someone would be reluctant to freeze their credit.
-However, there is also a lot of misinformation about how to place the freeze and what exactly it does,” says Eva Velasquez, president of the Identity Theft Resource Center.
+However, there is also a lot of misinformation about how to place the freeze and what exactly it does,” said Eva Velasquez, president of the Identity Theft Resource Center, to Bankrate in 2017.
 “People are often reluctant because they do not understand how it will affect them.”